Murrumbeena railway station

-Murrumbeena railway station is located on the Pakenham and Cranbourne lines in Victoria, Australia.
-It serves the south-eastern Melbourne suburb of Murrumbeena, and it opened on 14 May 1879.
+Murrumbeena railway station is a commuter railway station on the Pakenham and Cranbourne lines, part of the Melbourne railway network.
+It serves the south-eastern suburb of Murrumbeena, in Melbourne, Victoria, Australia.
+Murrumbeena is an elevated premium station, featuring an island platform with two faces.
+It opened on 14 May 1879, with the current station provided in June 2018.

 History

-Opening one month after the railway line from Caulfield was extended to Oakleigh, Murrumbeena station gets its name from Mirambena Road, its name believed to be derived from an Indigenous word meaning 'belonging to you', 'welcome', or 'land of frogs'.
-The name may also refer to an Indigenous member of the native police.
+Opening one month after the railway line from Caulfield was extended to Oakleigh, Murrumbeena station gets its name from Murrumbeena Road, its name believed to be derived from an Indigenous word meaning 'belonging to you', 'welcome', or 'land of frogs'.
+The name may also refer to a member of the native police.

-A siding was once located at the Down end of Platform 2.
+A siding was once located at the down end of Platform 2.
 In 1972, it was reduced in length and, in 1977, it was removed altogether.

-The station once had a signal box at the Up end of Platform 1, which was removed in 1979, when boom barriers were provided at the former Murrumbeena Road level crossing, which was also located at the Up end of the station.
+The station once had a signal box at the up end of Platform 1, which was removed in 1979, when boom barriers were provided at the former Murrumbeena Road level crossing, which was also located at the up end of the station.

 In March 2014, the Level Crossing Removal Authority announced a grade separation project to replace the Murrumbeena Road level crossing immediately to the west of the station, being done so as part of its elevated railway project.
 The historic station (protected by a local heritage overlay) and associated footbridge were removed and replaced with a temporary station until the completion of the project.
-In June 2018, trains commenced operating on the new elevated lines.
+On 18 June 2018, the rebuilt station opened, with services commencing on the new elevated lines.